Craft brewers that have retail stores in Toronto

 The Ossington location sells the entire lineup of beer on offer at any given time.
 Hours: Daily 11 a.m. to 11 p.m.

 If you're not near Ossington you can also stock up on their lineup of beers at their Haifis Road location.
-Hours: Wednesday to Saturday 12 p.m. to 9 p.m., Sunday 12 p.m. to 6 p.m.
+Hours: 12 p.m. to 7 p.m. daily.

+The dog friendly brewery in Leslieville has its bottle shop counter when you first enter the place.
+Hours: Tuesday closed and Wednesday to Monday 11 a.m. to 10 p.m.

-The beer shop features signature beers, seasonal offerings and plenty of rotating experimental brews made exclusively in house.
+This beer shop features signature beers, seasonal offerings and plenty of rotating experimental brews made exclusively in house.
 Hours: Daily 11 a.m. to 11 p.m.

-Tell the gate staff at Pioneer Village that you're just going to the brewery so you can skip the $15 admission fee to get growlers of Black Creek's historically brewed offerings.
-Hours: 3 p.m. to closing everyday

 This Etobicoke brewery sells six packs of their Nut Brown and Pale Ales as well as excellent seasonal beers, kegs, and assorted swag.
 Hours: Monday to Friday 10 a.m. to 7 p.m., Saturday 10 a.m. to 3 p.m.

-The bottle shop carries a variety of their signature brews including Blood Light, Shumei IPA and Torch.
-Hours: 12 p.m. to 9 p.m. daily.
-The bottle shop stays open until 11 p.m. on Friday and Saturday.
+The bottle shop carries a variety of their signature brews, including Shumei and Balam.
+Hours: Sunday to Thursday 12 p.m. to 9 p.m. and Friday to Saturday 12 p.m. to 11 p.m.

 Find select 500 ml bottles at this bottle shop.
 The entrance can be found around the corner from the restaurant on Pauline Street.
 Hours: 11 a.m. to 11 p.m. daily.